-This savory bread pudding is definitely what I want to wake up to on a lazy, winter weekend.
+This savoury bread pudding is definitely what I want to wake up to on a lazy, winter weekend.
 It has a ton of flavour, comes together easily and is the perfect way to use up bread that’s a wee bit stale.
 And if you’re a “breakfast-for-dinner” lover, needless to say, this would be a great weeknight meal, too.

 In addition to lots of spinach, I added some jarred roasted red peppers, both for colour and flavour.
 Lots of Parmesan flavours the egg/milk mixture and of course, there’s that crispy pancetta on top.